-A free music streaming app whose legality has been questioned by some in the industry has taken Apple to court after its app was removed from the Apple Store for alleged “intellectual property infringement.”
+A free music streaming app whose legality has been questioned by some in the industry has taken Apple to court after its app was removed from the App Store for alleged “intellectual property infringement.”

 Musi, a Canada-headquartered streaming service that some news reports have described as being particularly popular with teenagers, filed a lawsuit against Apple on Wednesday (October 2) accusing Apple of breach of contract and breach of good faith and fair dealing in its decision to remove the Musi app from its store on September 24.